tshepang/blog/content/Machete (2010).md

 guy, an ugly motherfucker who I only ever saw doing secondary roles, if fun to watch.
 He does look like a tough guy.
 Steven Seagal is as scary as always, and I wonder what the fuck Robert De Niro is doing here.
-Aren\'t there more cerebral scripts for him out there?
+Aren't there more cerebral scripts for him out there?